What is Evading Arrest?

-Evading Arrest in a Vehicle is a state jail felony.
+Evading Arrest in a Vehicle is a state jail felony, punishable by up to two years in a state jail facility and a maximum $10,000 fine.

 A subsequent charge of evading arrest becomes a third-degree felony, which is punishable by up to 10 years in prison and a maximum $10,000 fine.

-A person who has evaded arrest and broken another law in the same course of conduct is subject to prosecution for both crimes.
+It’s also important to point out that a person who has evaded arrest and broken another law in the same course of conduct is subject to prosecution for both crimes.
 Evading arrest itself is a continuing crime and a person cannot be charged twice for the same incident.
 Instead, the one evasion lasts until the person is apprehended by officers.
-Hobbs v.
-State, 175 S.W.3d 777, 781.

 As mentioned, there are aggravating circumstances that can cause the offense to be charged as a higher degree offense.
 One of those aggravating circumstances is a prior conviction for the same offense.
-Tex.
-Pen.
-Code § 38.04(b)(1)(A).
-If the actor has two aggravating factors such as a prior conviction under this section and use of a motor vehicle, the offense is then bumped up again to a third degree felony.
-Tex.
-Pen.
-Code § 38.04(b)(2)(A).
+If the actor has two aggravating factors such as a prior conviction and use of a motor vehicle, the offense is then bumped up again to a third degree felony.
 A third degree felony will also result from the use of a tire deflation device in an attempt to evade or the serious bodily injury of another as a direct result of the police attempting to chase someone evading arrest.
-Tex.
-Pen.
-Code § 38.04(b)(2)(B)-(C).
 If the use of a tire deflation device itself causes a serious injury, a second-degree felony charge will ensue.
-Tex.
-Pen.
-Code § 38.04(b)(3)(B) (West 2011).
+A second degree felony is punishable by two to 20 years in prison and a maximum $10,ooo fine.
 If a death of another person results from the officers attempting to apprehend the evading person, a second-degree felony will be charged.
-Tex.
-Pen.
-Code § 38.04(b)(3)(A).
-A second-degree felony is punishable by up to 20 years in prison and a maximum $10,000 fine.

-If you or a loved one is facing this charge, it’s important to contact a skilled defense attorney as soon as possible.
-We can help.
+If you or a loved one is facing a charge of evading arrest, it’s important to contact a skilled defense attorney as soon as possible.
+Out team of former prosecutors and board certified criminal law specialists have the skill and experience you need to navigate this difficult time.
 Call us today at 817-203-2220 for a free consultation.
 You can also contact us online.